robcarver17/skipperman/docs/volunteer_rota_help.md

 ***
 ***

 Skipperman doesn't like duplicate volunteers, so it will prompt you if it looks like the person you are adding is very similar to someone who already exists.
-You can make changes and then click on 'Please check...' to check again, or click on 'Yes these details are correct - add a new volunteer'.
+You can make changes and then click on `Please check...` to check again, or click on `Yes these details are correct - add a new volunteer`.
 This will add a new volunteer to Skipperman, and to the event.

 If you change your mind about adding a volunteer, just press cancel.

 ## Removing a volunteer from an event

-Click on a volunteers name and press 'Remove volunteer from event'
+Click on a volunteers name and press `Remove volunteer from event`.

 # Copying